 Presented by Dr Michaelides - a GP in Brisbane with a special interest in the management of chronic diseases.
 He has been running structured mini-clinic care of diabetes since 1988 and involved in multi-disciplinary diabetes programmes at a community level since the early 1990s (initially with podiatrist and dietitian).
 Chrys has participated in numerous advisory boards dealing with GP education for the development of programs to help optimise outcomes for GPs and their patients through a structured care model.
 In the last 5 years he has developed a similar multidisciplinary model of care for osteoporosis.
 His current model of care is the fully integrated team approach of chronic disease management with exercise physiologist, psychologist, podiatrist, dietitian, practice nurse and clinical measurement nurse.

-Having a conversation in advance can help reduce the stress at the time of a serious illness and assist the family in making decisions about their loved one’s care if the person was unable to tell people what they wanted.
+Having a conversation about end-of-life wishes can help reduce the stress at the time of a serious illness and assist the family in making decisions about their loved one’s care if the person was unable to tell people what they wanted.

 PCA also want to engage the practice nurse sector and workshop what the barriers and enablers are to having these conversations within a general practice setting and perceptions of the resources for this purpose.